vele616/monorepo/packages/jobboard/website/content/jobs/front-end-developer-hopin-gvDWx.md

 timestamp: 1611187200000
 hashtags: "#javascript,#reactjs,#jquery,#ui/ux,#css,#html,#scrum,#windows,#photoshop,#analysis"
 jobType: "software"
 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is looking for a front-end developer that has we are also looking for someone with strong experience with Twilio, OpenTok and other video softwares."
+summary: "Hopin is looking for a Front-End Developer that has strong experience with Twilio, OpenTok and other video softwares."
 summaryBackup: "Excited about #javascript, #reactjs, #jquery?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## The Role